Do Humans Have Dragon in Their DNA?

-These instincts, buried deep in our DNA, eventually were expressed in depictions of dragons.
+These instincts, buried deep in our DNA, were eventually expressed in depictions of dragons.
 The specific depiction of the dragon varies from culture to culture, but the three elements of snake, raptor, and big cat are almost always present.
 Dragons are a combination of these three animals—the reptilian body of the snake, the wings and sharp talons of the birds of prey, and the jaws (and sometimes the haunches and paws) of the big cats.

 (Some depictions of dragons seem to have a lot of crocodile in them, so crocodiles may be part of this syndrome also.)